gantf00/gantfoo-portfolio/src/about.md

 <h1>my name is grant. hi!</h1>

-I'm an aspiring-to-be-an-emerging poet based out of chicago (aka the greatest city in the world).
+I'm an emerging poet based out of chicago (aka the greatest city in the world).
 In 2022 I wrote some stuff about trains and urban planning, too!

 Back in the day, I co-founded **[The Prodigal Press](instagram.com/prodigalpressprovo)**, a provo, UT-based journalism/literary collective.
 I'm no longer involved with the group, but the current team is making stunning, beautiful content and you should go check it out.

-My writing has been published in various magazines and publications including *FRiGG Mag* (forthcoming), *Veilance Press (forthcoming), *WREATH Mag*, *Maudlin House*, *The Salt Lake Tribune*, *Prodigal Press* (don't call me a nepo baby), *The Urbanist*, and more.
+My writing has been published in various magazines and publications including *FRiGG Mag* (forthcoming), *Veilance Press* (forthcoming), *WREATH Mag*, *Maudlin House*, *The Salt Lake Tribune*, *Prodigal Press* (don't call me a nepo baby), *The Urbanist*, and more.

 <h3>contact</h3>